From $83 to $219, where your family will spend the most to attend an MLB game

 Unsurprisingly, certain rivalries can drastically change the cost of attending an MLB game.
 MoneyGeek found that, for games between natural rivals (like the Dodgers versus the Angels, or the Chicago Cubs versus the Chicago White Sox), tickets were an average of $12 more expensive, totaling $48 for a family of four.

 Even otherwise unnatural rivalries can have a major impact on ticket prices.
-Based on MoneyGeek’s analysis, when certain teams are the visitor, tickets can become much more expensive.
+Based on MoneyGeek’s analysis, when certain teams are visitors, tickets can become much more expensive.

 The Yankees had the largest average impact on ticket fees, raising prices by 67%.
 The Dodgers weren’t far behind, increasing prices by 65%.
 No other teams came as close, according to MoneyGeek.
 The Red Sox ranked third, having a roughly 40% impact on ticket prices.